Skip to main content

 (1) The administrative agency must evaluate any retirement fund of which the individual is a beneficiary.

-(2) The administrative agency shall obtain the summary plan description or other document describing the rights and benefits under the retirement fund.
-A letter from the plan administrator may also be obtained to make the determinations required under this rule.
+(2) The administrative agency shall obtain the summary plan description (SPD) or other documentation describing the rights and benefits under the retirement fund.
+A letter from the retirement plan administrator may also be obtained to make the determinations required under this rule.

 (F) Individual responsibilities.
-An individual is required to provide all available documentation to aid the administrative agency in evaluating any retirement fund of which the individual is a beneficiary.
+An individual is required to provide all available documentation to assist the administrative agency with evaluating any retirement fund of which the individual is a beneficiary.

 Supplemental Information